phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 2. In your sim's repository, run `grunt update`.
 This will generate `{{REPO}}_a11y_view.html` and modify `{{REPO}}_en.html`.

+## Traversal Order

+Traversal order is the order in which Nodes are visited as you press the Tab key.
+The order is specified using the `pdomOrder` option to Node.
+If `pdomOrder` is not specified, the default is the order in which children are added to a Node.

-3. For `LayoutBox` (and its subclasses) there is no need to specify traversal order.
+For `LayoutBox` (and its subclasses) there is no need to specify traversal order.
 There is a good match between layout order and traversal order; they are typically the same.
 So for `LayoutBox`, you can do nothing.

-4. For non-`LayoutBox` classes, explicitly set `this.pdomOrder` at the end of constructor.
-Do not rely on scenery’s default ordering, which corresponds to the order that children are added.
-It’s better to decouple rendering order and traversal order by explicitly setting `this.pdomOrder`.
-Note that most of the work here is in `ScreenView` subclasses.
+For non-`LayoutBox` classes, it is recommended to explicitly set `this.pdomOrder` at the end of constructor.
+Do not rely on the default ordering - it’s better to decouple rendering order and traversal order by explicitly setting `this.pdomOrder`.
+Note that most of the work here is typically in `ScreenView` subclasses.

-5. For `ScreenView`, `this.pdomOrder` cannot be set directly.
+For `ScreenView`, `this.pdomOrder` cannot be set directly.
 There are two approaches you can use to specify traversal order at the ScreenView level.
 Check with your sim designer to see which approach is appropriate.

-  (a) Add Nodes to either the "Play Area" or "Control Area".
+Approach 1: Add Nodes to either the "Play Area" or "Control Area".
 Do not add Nodes directly to the ScreenView.
 Instead, use this pattern in your ScreenView constructor:

 ```js
 this.pdomPlayAreaNode.children = [ ... ];